AtreeHeart/OSpred/README.md

 ### **Example of usage**

-The essential input to OSpred is a normalized expression matrix from a single-cell dataset.
+The essential input to OxSpred is a normalized expression matrix from a single-cell dataset.
 The user can acquire the requirement file via various single-cell analysis tools.
 The demo dataset was generated via Seurat.

 ```r
 library(Seurat)